DoctorKhan/The-Social-Game-Book/src/30_part/190_part_iii_intro.md

 **Cultural**: Participating consciously in the larger patterns that shape how entire societies think, create, and evolve.

-"We can't just focus on personal development," Sarah emphasized.
-"The manipulation is systemic.
+The crucial understanding: We can't just focus on personal development.
+The manipulation is systemic.
 We need systemic solutions.
 But we also can't wait for systemic change to start building alternatives.
-We have to work on all levels simultaneously."
+We have to work on all levels simultaneously.

 The investigation had revealed the crime.
 Now came the harder work: building the future.